justinjest/python-essentials/lessons/02DataStructuresAndFileHandling.md

 * `keys()`: Returns a list of keys in the dictionary.
 * `values()`: Returns a list of values.
+* `items()`: Returns an iterable over the key, value pairs in the dictionary
 * `get(key)`: Returns the value associated with `key`, or `None` if `key` is not found.

+The operations and methods available for dictionaries are documented [here](https://docs.python.org/3/library/stdtypes.html#mapping-types-dict).

 ### Sets